fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 The node name MUST be represented in the UTF-8 charset {{RFC3629}}
 using the Default Language {{RFC2277}}.

-# Security Considerations
+# Security Considerations {#security}

+A node name may reveal sensitive information
 It may not be desirable to allow this information to be sent to an arbitrary receiver.
-The addition of this information SHOULD be configurable, and MUST default to off.
-An implementation SHOULD determine what objects may be appended to a given message based on the destination IP address of the ICMP message that will contain the objects.
+The addition of this information to the ICMP responses listed in {{nodeid}} is configurable, and defaults to off.
+An implementation may determine what objects may be appended to a given message based on the destination IP address of the ICMP message that will contain the objects.
+Access control lists (ACLs) may be used to filter the destinations to which this information may be communicated.

-The intended field of use for the extensions defined in this document is administrative debugging and troubleshooting.
-The extensions herein defined supply additional information in ICMP responses.
-These mechanisms are not intended to be used in non-debugging applications.

 This document does not specify an authentication mechanism for the extension that it defines.
 Application developers should be aware that ICMP messages and their contents are easily spoofed.

-# IANA Considerations
+# IANA Considerations {#sec-iana}

 This IANA has allocated the ICMP Extension
 Object Class value 5 to the extension described above.
 The corresponding